1. How do I secure an internship? Do I have to do that by myself, or does Baylor offer assistance?

 Yes!
-There are a number of $2,500 awards to defray some of the costs associated with participation in the Program.
+There are a number of awards of up to $3,500 to defray some of the costs associated with participation in the Program.

 Once students are accepted into the Program, they will be evaluated based on demonstrated financial need for consideration for one of these awards.

 All students who would like to be considered for one of the needs-based awards may present their case for consideration in the body of their Program application cover letter.
 No further application is necessary for consideration for these awards.

 1. How does the application process work?
 And how do I know if I am eligible to apply?